Ohio Bounty Hunter Guide: Requirements & Steps

 Steps to a Career as a Surety Bail Bond Agent in Ohio

-Aspiring surety bail bond agents in Ohio must complete certain steps before the Department will issue them a license.
-Bounty hunters must meet the minimum training experience, pass an examination, and pay the required fee prior to being licensed.
-Continue reading below to understand the process bail bond agents must go adhere to in order to become licensed by the Ohio Department of Insurance.
+Aspiring surety bail bond agents in Ohio must complete certain steps before the ODI will issue a license.
+Prospective agents must meet the minimum training experience, pass an examination, and pay the required fee prior to being licensed.
+Continue reading below to understand the process bail bond agents must follow in order to become licensed in Ohio.

 1. Complete the required training.

-The Department requires that licensed surety bail bond agents complete 20 hours of pre-licensing education.
-You may satisfy this requirement by attending a classroom training or through an approved self-study course.
-There are five providers who offer surety bail bond pre-licensing education.
-The fee for this education may vary, but it will cost on average $250.
+The ODI requires that licensed surety bail bond agents complete 20 hours of pre-licensing education from an approved provider.
+You may satisfy this requirement by attending classroom training or through an approved self-study course.
+There are six providers who offer surety bail bond pre-licensing education.
+The fee for this education varies by provider.
 Once you complete the class and receive your certificate of completion, you must take and pass the exam within 180 days.

 2. Get a background check.

-After completing the pre-licensing education, but before scheduling an exam, you must take and pass a criminal background check, which includes fingerprinting.
-The state and federal criminal background checks will cost $66.
-If you complete your fingerprinting and background check at the testing site, the fee will be $71 (as of February 2016).
+After completing the pre-licensing education, but before scheduling an exam, you must pass a criminal background check, which includes fingerprinting.
+The combined service, state, and FBI fees are $72.25 (as of April 2022).

 3. Take and pass the surety bail bond agent examination.

-Upon passing the background check, you must schedule and take the surety bail bond exam and pay the $49.50 exam fee* and the $25 processing fee*.
-The Department provides an outline for the 100-question, multiple-choice exam.
+Upon passing the background check, you must schedule and take the surety bail bond exam and pay the $42 exam fee (as of April 2022).
+The ODI provides an outline for the 100-question, multiple-choice exam.
 In order to pass, you must answer 70% of the questions correctly.

-Once you have passed your examination and background check, you can apply online or on paper for licensure to the Department of Insurance.
-As of March 2016, the application fee for a bail bond agent is $150.
+Once you have passed your examination and background check, you can apply online through the National Insurance Producer Register (NIPR) or through the ODI paper application for licensure.
+As of April 2022, the application fee for a bail bond agent is $150.

 5. Receive your license.

-After the Department has reviewed and approved your bounty hunter licensure application, you will become licensed in the state of Ohio.
+After the ODI has reviewed and approved your application, you will become licensed in the state of Ohio.
 Once your license has been approved, you must contact Prometric (the testing provider) for your Surety Bail Bond wallet card (with photo ID).

-Bail bond agents must renew their license every year by the end of February.
-To renew, you must complete seven continuing education (CE) hours each year; six CE hours must be bounty hunter specific and one hour must be an approved ethics course.
-As of March 2016, the fee to renew the bail bond agent license was $150.
+Bail bond agents must renew their licenses every year by April 1.
+To renew your license, you must complete seven continuing education (CE) hours each year; six CE hours must be surety bail bond specific and one hour must be an approved ethics course.
+As of April 2022, the fee to renew the bail bond agent license was $150.

-Because income for a bounty hunter can vary from month to month, many surety bail bond agents diversify their careers by working in similar professions, most commonly as a private detective or a process server.
-Continue reading for a summary of both of these career options information on how to apply in Ohio.
+Because income for bail bond agents can vary from month to month, many agents diversify their careers by working in similar professions, most commonly as a private detective or a process server.
+Continue reading for a summary of both of these career options and information on how to apply in Ohio.